jannatjiaz/ChromoDethripsis/README.md

 Whatshap can be found here: https://whatshap.readthedocs.io/en/latest/

 In order run this code, you will need first need to run whatshap to aquire the phasing information.
 Although multiple sequencing modalitiies can be input into whatshap, we recommend that you only use CCS reads as this will lead to a high number of phase blocks but a low switching error rate.
 This is important as the presence of complex rearagements an subclonal regions may result in more switch errors than when phasing more normal samples.
-We recommend that the vcf used for phasing is filtered
+We recommend that the vcf used for phasing is filtered to remove repeat regions or low complexity regions as annotated by UCSC.
+This is to refuce switch errors.

 You will need to run: